robot131/robot131.github.io/publications/number-3.md

 # Method Overview

 The overview of lensless masked imaging is illustrated in Fig. 1.
 Figure 1(a) shows the experimental setup.
+The process of light wave transmission can be summerized as following steps:

-In the system, a fiber-coupled laser emits coherent light for illumination (wavelength: 532 nm).
-The incident wave lands on the sample and carries its information.
-The transmitted diffraction field from sample is sieved by a binary amplitude mask (pixel size = 4 \\(\mu m\\)) and the modulated intensity patterns are recorded by a CMOS sensor chip (IMX206, Sony, 4608 × 3456, pixel size is 1.34 \\(\mu m\\)), where the sample-to-mask distance is \\(Z_1\\) and the mask-to-sensor distances are \\(Z_2^n, n \in [1,N]\\) .
+1. A fiber-coupled laser emits coherent light for illumination (wavelength: 532 nm).
+2. The incident wave lands on the sample and carries its information.
+3. The transmitted diffraction field from sample is sieved by a binary amplitude mask (pixel size = 4 \\(\mu m\\))
+4. The modulated intensity patterns are recorded by a CMOS sensor chip (IMX206, Sony, 4608 × 3456, pixel size is 1.34 \\(\mu m\\)).

+The sample-to-mask distance is \\(Z_1\\) and the mask-to-sensor distances are \\(Z_2^n, n \in [1,N]\\) .
 The sensor is installed on a motorized stage (M-403, Physik Instrumente Inc.) for multi-distance defocus measurement.

 The SCPR method is composed of mask calibration and wave field recovery.
 As shown in Fig. 1(b), in mask calibration we use autofocusing method to acquire \\(Z_2^n\\) and then reconstruct and calibrate the mask’s transmission function with \\(Z_2^n\\) and the captured intensity images with/without the sample loaded, denoted as { \\(I_n^w, n \in [1,N]\\) } and { \\(I_n^{w/o}, n \in [1,N]\\) }, respectively.
 After that, we get the complex wave field of the aligned mask (M) and the mask-modulated sample at the sample plane ( \\(U^w\\) ).
 Then we feed the two complex wave fields in to the binary-coding phase retrieval algorithm, as shown in Fig. 1(c), and the complex wave field of sample can then be recovered.